 If Pride & Prejudice has bewitched you, body and soul, then it's likely you've already seen every screen adaptation of Austen's classic novel.
 Never fear!
 These movies like Pride & Prejudice will fulfill your yearning for more stories full of history, romance, and women who aren't afraid to speak their minds.

 There are no direct Jane Austen adaptations on this list—as an Austen acolyte, you've likely seen most of those already!
-But these six movies are still sure to excite your inner Bennet.
+But these period dramas are still sure to excite your inner Bennet.

 A Room With a View

 This romantic, sensuous love story is bursting with passion and biting social commentary that Austen lovers are sure to appreciate.
 Based on the classic , A Room With a View stars Helena Bonham-Carter as Lucy Honeychurch, a naive English girl visiting Italy for the first time under the protective eye of her much older cousin Charlotte (Maggie Smith).

 While there, she meets and falls for George (Julian Sands), whose progressiveness and openness contrast the way she was raised.
 When George makes an advance on her, Lucy is conflicted—will she abandon the tight-laced ideals she was raised under, and follow her heart with a man unlike any she's met before?

 Based on the novel of the same name by Karen Joy Fowler, The Jane Austen Book Club follows a group of Austen fans who agree to meet once a month to discuss one of her novels.

 Founded by 60-something Bernadette (Kathy Baker), who longs to help the younger members find romantic happiness, the club members soon find that life imitates art as their own love lives come to reflect many of the relationships in Austen's work.